Haute Grandeur focuses on hotels that do not want to win the average award.

 We are truly honoured to be associated with the most transparent Awards organisation

 Marco den Ouden, General Manager, Alila Villas Soori, Bali, Indonesia

 We are THRILLED to be AWARDED by Haute Grandeur Global Awards!

 Marcela Alfaya , General Manager, Iconic Santorini,, Greece

 Reethi Faru Resort

-The Reethi Faru Team is highly devoted in reducing their carbon footprint and the negative impact on the marine and terrestrial environment by engaging in various eco-friendly and sustainable practices.
-Even though the resort is less than two years old, they have achieved to implement several sustainability projects throughout the island within this short period of time committing to operate their resort in a greener, cleaner way.
-From installing solar panels, to producing their own biogas and using wastewater for irrigation the resort has proved that creating fully sustainable islands in Maldives is achievable with hard work
+The Reethi Faru Resort Team is highly devoted in reducing their carbon footprint and the negative impact on the marine and terrestrial environment by engaging in various eco-friendly and sustainable practices.
+Even though the resort is less than two years old, it has achieved to implement several sustainability projects throughout the island within this short period of time committing to operate the resort in a greener, cleaner way.
+From installing solar panels, to producing biogas and using wastewater for irrigation, the resort has proved that creating fully sustainable islands in Maldives is achievable with hard work.